dustinpfister/blog_posts/_posts/linux-bashrc-aliases.md

 ## 5 - Conclusion

 So I am sure that I will be finding more to write about with Linux aliases as time goes by.
 However this really is something that should be figured out on a per user basis.
-Whatever a single users work flow is that is what should be created in a bash script, or aliases type form.
-One user might use a different set of command line tools, or they might be using a slightly different distribution.
+Whatever a single users work flow is that is what should be set up when it comes to working out what aliases should be.
+One user might use a different set of command line tools, or they might be using a slightly different distribution where the options in terms of commands will be a little different.
 However the basic idea of aliases should be more or less the same in most Linux systems where bash is used as the command line interface shell.

+I like to use Raspberry PI single noard computers, and for the most part thus far I like to stick to using Raspberry PI OS in terms of the OS to run on a Raspberry PI.
+When it comes to using a raspberry PI the OS image is housed on a MicroSd card, and with that said I have more than one card, and I re-image them every now and then.
+With that said sense I first wrote this post I have now [started a bash script example](/2022/03/25/linux-bash-script-example-raspberry-pi-os-setup/) that is a bunch of additional scripts that have to do with a custom setup of a raspberry ps os image.
+One of the scripts has to do with copying over a custom bashrc file, and I also intend to set up custom aliese with this setup script also.